NCAR/HPCinstall/README.md

 -rw-rw-r-- 1 ddvento consult  151 Aug 25 11:36 log.modules.txt
 ```
 So `HPCinstall` has done the following:
- - created the four `log.*.txt` files in current directory
+ - created the four `log.*.txt` files in current directory:
-  - `log.env.txt contains the list of all the environment variables in the system, right before the script started executing
+   - `log.env.txt` contains the list of all the environment variables in the system, right before the script started executing
    - `log.modules.txt` contains the list of all the loaded modules, right before the script is executed
    - `log.hpcinstall.txt` contains a log of what happened
    - `log.build-zlib-1.2.8-3249.txt` contains the stdout and stderr produced by running `build-zlib-1.2.8` (in this case nothing)
  - made the `build-zlib-1.2.8` script executable (we did not make so in 3. when we created it)
  - created the directory `/glade/scratch/ddvento/test_installs//zlib/1.2.8/intel/12.1.5/` (and all the necessary parents)
  - copied in the directory of the previous bullet the four `log.*.txt` plus the `hpcinstall` and the `build-zlib-1.2.8` scripts for reproducibility